-Working smoothly and look sharp is an imperative part to being a bike owner and cyclist.
+Working smoothly and looking sharp is an imperative part to being a bike owner and cyclist.
 Worried your cleaning methods may not be up to standard?
-No worries, Bicycling Magazine has you covered:
+No worries, Bicycling Magazine has you covered.
+Now you can wash your bike like a pro:

 What You Need

-Round up these everyday household items to clean your bike:
+Round up these everyday household items to wash your bike:

 - Clean shop rags or old cotton T-shirts